hmdsefi/channelize/README.md

 # channelize
-A wrapper around gorrila websocket that can channelize the websocket messages.
+A wrapper around gorilla websocket that can channelize the websocket messages.